 Attitude towards Love

 Thus, like a clever lawyer Donne has argued his point home.
-He has demolished the conventional Petrarchan attitude towards love, as well as the false notions of honour and chastity and demonstrated that even true, spiritual love has its basis in physical union.
+He has demolished the conventional Petrarchan attitude towards love, as well as the false notions of honor and chastity, and demonstrated that even true, spiritual love has its basis in physical union.